 At Bella Lengua preschool, camps, and classes, everyday life and beauty are brought into science, engineering, and math.
 Our intent is not to soften STEM— but to connect artistic and scientific creativity.

 Science: Our method for science instruction is based on observation and inquiry.
 Students are immersed in science during walks, gardening, cooking, painting, and experimentation, to name a few.
 These real world examples and applications guide students to use inquiry and observation to deeply understand science within our world.

 Technology: Studies on the implementation of technology (especially the used of screen-based technology) in early childhood education are not entirely positive.
 For this reason, we primarily use “high tech” devices as a teaching tool (for adults).

 Engineering: Students build and create using engineering concepts.
 Playing with blocks and other “loose parts” is one example of how engineering is placed into our curriculum.
 Geometric forms are also used in art and drawing to support the logic needed to make engineering concepts reality.

 Math: At Bella Lengua, we incorporate practical applications of math for things like cooking, music, and art.
 Math is also introduced through movement, rhythm, and play.
 We use manipulatives to make concepts like adding and subtracting concrete realities.

-At Bella Lengua, the children have many opportunities to practice their large motor skills each day.
-In our half-day and full-day programs, children have two or three scheduled outdoor activity times daily.
-During this time the children climb, slide, swing, run, ride tricycles and have an opportunity to socialize with their peers.
-In the classroom, children practice yoga and make use of a rocker board, rocking horse, and a sit-and-spin.
+At Bella Lengua, the children have many opportunities to move and practice their large motor skills each day.
+In our half-day and full-day preschool programs, children have two or three scheduled outdoor activity times daily.
+In our summer camps, older kids have outdoor breaks and walking field trips to the library, and the beach.
+During this time the children climb, slide, swing, run, and socialize with their peers.
+In the classroom, kids practice yoga and make use of a rocker board, rocking horse, and a sit-and-spin.